morsisko/NosCrypto/README.md

 A reverse engineered packet cryptography - encryption and decryption routines to emulate NosTale client or server.

 # Abstract
 The goal of this project is to recreate an algorithm that is used to encrypt/decrypt net packets that are exchanged between NosTale client and server.
-I've seen many public cryptos but I think none of them were producing extact the same output as real client or server (especially when it comes to special characters like `ąśżź` etc).
-The problem of majority of those libraries is incorrect mask generation algorithm.
+I've seen many public cryptos but I think none of them were producing exactly the same output as real client or server (especially when it comes to special characters like `ąśżź` etc).
+The problem of a majority of those libraries is an incorrect mask generation algorithm.
 If you ever encounter output produced by this library that is different from the original produced by game client or server, please report it immediately.

 # Installation
 Please use pypi to install this library: